Families of Olympic Athletes Worry, Cheer From Afar During Tokyo Olympics

 "It's hard when you bring in this many people from around the world, to make it completely safe," said Jake Reed, Dodgers pitcher and husband to Janie Reed.
 "I think they’re doing everything they can.

-As he prepared to watch his wife from 5,000 miles away on Tuesday night with the Dodgers Organization, he said he was relieved there were no fans in the stadium.
+As he prepared to watch his wife from 5,000 miles away on Tuesday night, he said he was relieved there were no fans in the stadium.

 Jake Reed had COVID-19 in December, spending the holidays in isolation with what he called mild symptoms.
 His wife never got sick, and is fully vaccinated.